 | API-key billing | Separate OpenAI Platform usage-based billing | It is useful for some local/API workflows, but it does not spend ChatGPT credits |

 The official Codex pricing page is the strongest source for current usage-window shape.
-It explains that usage depends on plan, model, task size, task complexity, and whether work runs locally or in the cloud.
-It also says local messages and cloud tasks share a five-hour window and that additional weekly limits may apply.
+Its current Plus table lists local-message ranges per five-hour window, including GPT-5.5 at 15-80, GPT-5.4 at 20-100, and GPT-5.4 mini at 60-350.
+The same page warns that usage depends on plan, model, task size, complexity, and execution surface, and that additional weekly limits may apply.

-The official credits help article explains the order of consumption: included usage is used first, then an available credit balance can be used for supported features such as Codex on eligible Plus and Pro accounts.
+The official credits help article explains the order of consumption: included usage is used first, then an available credit balance can be used for supported features.
+For Codex, the same help article says credits are currently for Plus and Pro users; Free and Go users are prompted to upgrade to Plus instead of adding Codex credits.
 That is why "credits can help" and "credits reset every cap" are not the same claim.

 What ChatGPT Plus Includes For Codex